shubha3/Image-Classification-ML-Project/Application-on-Unrotated-data/Decision Tree/README.md

-We applied decison tree alogorithm on the original unroatated version of the MNIST dataset
+We applied decison tree alogorithm on the original unroatated version of the MNIST dataset.